 It’s a low-budget editing processor for novice content creators and video editors.

-Editors just starting their professional journey should look no further than the AMD 5.
+Editors just starting their professional journey should look no further than the AMD Ryzen 5.

-With the Ryzen 5, low-resolution and smartphone videos can be edited in a reasonable time.
+With the Ryzen 5, low-resolution, smartphone footage, and social media videos can be edited smoothly and efficiently.

 Pros and Cons